Can Airbnb Hosts Claim a Home Improvement Tax Deduction?

 In some cases, you can deduct a repair as a capital gain if it’s part of a bigger renovation project.
 For example, if you repair your plumbing as part of a bigger project, like building an addition, it could count as a capital gain instead of a common repair.
 Situations like this can become tricky, and you should consult with a tax advisor to determine the correct course of action.

-Home improvement Tax Deductions for Mixed-Use Properties
+Can I Claim Home Improvement Deductions for Mixed-Use Properties?

 If you rent out part of your home as an Airbnb and live in another part, the rules change.
 Anything you do for your guests can be counted as a business expense.
 For instance, if you purchase a Netflix subscription for your guests, then you can deduct it, but you cannot deduct your personal Netflix account.
 If you have the same account for both, you will have to determine a percentage that goes towards the business and pro-rate your deduction accordingly.